Anglo-Soviet invasion of Iran: Invasion of Khuzestan

 The surprise led to virtually no resistance in other areas of Khuzestan.
 The RAF attacked airbases and communications and rapidly gained air superiority.
-They destroyed numerous Iranian aircraft on the ground, and protected their forces from Iranian counter-attacks.

-The 8th Indian Division (18th Brigade plus the 25th Brigade under command from the 10th Indian Division) advanced from Basra towards Qasr Sheikh (which was taken on 25 August) across the Shatt al-Arab waterway and captured the city of Khorramshahr, which was next to Abadan on the same day.
+The 8th Indian Division (18th Brigade plus the 22nd Brigade under command from the 10th Indian Division) advanced from Basra towards Qasr Sheikh (which was taken on 25 August) across the Shatt al-Arab waterway and captured the city of Khorramshahr, which was next to Abadan on the same day.
 The Karun River was not secured, as Iranian snipers remained, impeding British advance for a short time.
 Britain also landed troops at Bandar Abbas, and the Shatt al-Arab was secured.
-By 26 August, there was no organised resistance remaining in the area, with the Iranian forces overwhelmed by superior firepower, 350 Iranians taken prisoner and many killed or scattered.

 The British hoped to capture Ahvaz and then drive north into Zagros Mountains passes to reach Qazvin, where they would link up with British troops in central Iran and Soviet troops from the north.
 By the early morning of 27 August, the British forces had reached Ahvaz.
 The Iranians, led by General Mohammad Shahbakhti, had prepared a strong defence.
 Iranian infantry had entrenched themselves around the city, with artillery support and tanks.
 Although Iranians had taken heavy losses and their morale was decreasing, they were prepared to fight hard.
 The Indian Army advance came to a halt and they were hesitant to cross the Karun River and attack the city.
 A British attack on the defences around the city was repelled by Iranian tanks and infantry.

 Whether the Iranian defence could have been successful is debatable and on 29 August, after some more sporadic fighting, word reached the Iranian commanders at Ahvaz that their government had accepted a ceasefire and they were not to fight any longer.
 The British and Iranians agreed as part of the ceasefire that the Iranians would not lay down their arms and remain at their posts but they would be joined by the British troops, who would carry out a parade in the city.
 In exchange, the Iranians would safely evacuate British residents in the city to British troops.
-The British with their Indian troops paraded in the city, with full military honours given by the Iranian general.

 Invasion of Central Iran

 Farther north, the 10th Indian Infantry Division under Major-General William Slim attacked central Iran.
-Slim directed the battle remotely via radio from India.
+Slim engagingly describes this in the 'Persian Pattern' chapter of his book 'Unofficial History'- including his staff car being engaged by an Iranian anti-tank gun on the Pa-i-Tak pass.
 The Indian Army infantry and armour massed at the Iraqi border town of Khanaqin (100 mi north-east of Baghdad and 300 mi from Basra).
-Unlike the terrain in Khuzestan, the British were attacking in Kermanshah Province, with mountainous terrain, advancing along steep mountain passes and a narrow road.